OlegParamey/OlegParamey/README.md

 # 💫 About Me:
-🔭 i'm currently working on an online store as a personal project
+🔭 Looking for job, currently working on an online store as a personal project

 ## 🌐 Socials: